microsoft/FluidExamples/item-counter-spe/README.md

 ## Schema Definition

-The SharedTree schema is defined in the schema.ts source file.
-This schema is passed into the SharedTree when it is initialized in index.tsx.
-For more details, see the schema.ts comments.
+The SharedTree schema is defined in the `src/schema.ts` source file.
+This schema is passed into the SharedTree when it is initialized in `src/index.tsx`.
+For more details, see the `src/schema.ts` comments.

 ## Working with Data